President and Board Member

 Azor’s experience as a journalist fostered his skepticism towards concentrated power, and spurred his interest in campaign finance reform.
 His work has appeared in The Daily Orange, The Syracuse New Times, and Envirogorge.
 As an intern with Public Citizen, he produced blog posts, ghost-wrote op-eds, and coordinated with an active volunteer community to enact public interest reforms.
 As the Citizen Empowerment Coordinator for American Promise, Azor looks forward to working with the patriotic citizenry of this country to pass the 28th Amendment and right the fundamental wrong that corporations are, constitutionally, considered people.
 Azor is a graduate of Syracuse University.

-Mark Steininger is an undergraduate senior at Boston University, studying History and Political Science.
-Originally from Fort Collins, Colorado he’s been involved in both Massachusetts and Colorado local politics since he was in high school.
-After working on environmental law, and student loan reform, Mark became interested in campaign finance law and realized the utmost importance of the issue.
-He’s very excited about the work he will do with American Promise, as he believes that campaign finance reform is a necessary step in the upkeep of democratic institutions and the preservation of functional government.
+Mark is originally from Fort Collins, Colorado, and he’s been involved in both Massachusetts and Colorado local politics since he was in high school.
+After working on environmental issues and student loan reform, Mark became interested in campaign finance law and realized the utmost importance of the issue.
+He’s very excited about the work he will do with American Promise.
+He believes that campaign finance reform is a necessary step in the upkeep of democratic institutions and the preservation of functional government.
+Mark is graduate of Boston University.